 Grymkin Theme Forces

-You will almost never see this army played outside these 2 themes, as they are flexible enough to let you play with most of the models from the faction, and have bonuses attractive enough to favour them instead of the left-out entries.
+You will almost never see Grymkin played outside their two themes, as they are flexible enough to let you play with most of the models from the faction and have powerful bonuses which let their models shine.

 - Zevanna Agha, The Fate Keeper (Grymkin)